frostybiscuit/transparent-zen/README.md

 - [ ] Add per-site configuration
 - [ ] Add options to configure colors for supported sites
 - [ ] Improve stability
+- [ ] Find a solution for hover states
 - [ ] Rework popup for expandability

 ## Prerequisites